The spooky season is right around the corner. Whether your children are heading out or staying in, there are Halloween masks for everyone!

 - Colorful Halloween Mask – If your child isn’t really into dressing up, a creative Halloween mask could do the trick.
 Cut out a plain mask prototype and let them color it in black, purple, and orange with permanent fabric markers.
 Add some sequins, glitter, or whatever you find in your crafts drawer to zap it up and create a unique Halloween mask.

-Face masks will be part of the Halloween reality this year but with our ideas, you can pump your kids up to have a safe trick-or-treating.
+Masks are a big part os the Halloween fun every year!
 Do you have any other DIY Halloween mask ideas?
 Share them with other parents in our comments!
 Whether you choose a mask that’s scary or sweet, there’s no reason Halloween can’t be both safe and fun this year.